 In his poem, Keats utilizes the traditional ballad form of measures and meter.
-In addition, his narrative verse reflects traditional folklore setting of the Middle Ages, with a knight as the main character and kings and princes–all who have been entranced by “La Belle Dame sans Merci.”
-The mournful tone of the poem along with the conflict of enchantment and dreamscape in opposition to reality is also resonant of traditional balladry.
+In addition, his narrative verse reflects the traditional folklore setting of the Middle Ages, with a knight as the main character and kings and princes–all of who have been entranced by “La Belle Dame sans Merci.”
+The mournful tone of the poem along with the conflict of enchantment and dreamscape in opposition to reality is also resonant with traditional balladry.

-Keats was among the Romantic poets that revitalized ballad as a poetic form of literature.
+Keats was among the Romantic poets that revitalized ballads as a poetic form of literature.
 This allowed for a new appreciation of balladry in poetry in addition to a literary form for others to expand and create new variations.
 Unlike other poetic forms that are strict in compositional elements, balladry is versatile in its narrative verse, musicality, and structure.
 This gives readers an opportunity to appreciate ballads from the Middle Ages, to Keats, to contemporary poets and lyricists.

-Example 2: Annabel Lee (Edgar Allan Poe)
+Example 2: Annabel Lee by Edgar Allan Poe

 The angels, not half so happy in Heaven,

 Went envying her and me—